-I always hoped that if I became a mother my life wouldn’t change too much, and I would continue to travel with the baby as an additional travel companion.
+I always hoped that if I became a parent my life wouldn’t change too much, and I would continue to travel with my babies as additional travel companions.
 Now that I am a mum, I understand it’s not always that simple!
-However, I have taken quite a few trips with my little babe, including a 9 week trip to Europe from Australia.
-I did a lot of planning and research, as well as chatting to my mum friends who travel and make this same annual trip.
-Having made the journey and other shorter travels, I can now share what I think are the essentials for travelling with a baby.
+However, I have taken quite a few trips with my babes, including two 10-week trips to Europe from Australia, holidays to Japan and Fiji and travels within Australia.
+I do a lot of planning and research for each trip, as well as chatting to other parent friends who travel and I can now share what I think are the essentials for travelling with a baby and/or a toddler.Â

 Disclosure: This article contains affiliate links.
-This means that if you click a link and purchase something I’ve recommended I may earn a small commission.
+This means that if you click a link and purchase something I’ve recommended I’ll earn a small commission.
 This does not affect the price you pay but helps me to run this site.
+As an Amazon Associate, I earn from qualifying purchases.
 You can read my full affiliate disclosure here.

-Flying with a Baby
+Flying with a Baby or Toddler

-CoziGo
+A CoziGo

-Other Essential Baby Items for a Flight
+Other Essential Baby and Toddler Items for a Flight

 - Formula (if you use it) or stay hydrated if breastfeeding